 The Executive Committee is responsible for the other information.
-The other information comprises the Statement by Executive Committee set out on page 1.
+The other information comprises the Statement by Executive Committee set out on page 1 and the information included in the annual report for the financial year but do not include the financial statements and auditor's report thereon.